-Constructionism 2018 will be the fifth conference under that name, but building on the 27-year tradition of biennial Eurologo conferences established by the European Logo community.
+Constructionism 2018 will be held from August 21 to 25 in Vilnius, Lithuania.
+It will be the fifth conference under this name, building on the 27-year tradition of biennial Eurologo conferences established by the European Logo community.
 Logo is the computer programming language for learners in which the constructionist approach was first developed.

 "Constructionism" is the name coined by Seymour Papert to describe an approach to education centered on having learners construct physical artifacts that can be shared with others as a way to construct meaning.

-The idea that learners construct meaning, of course, is the Constructivism of Jean Piaget.
+The idea that learners construct meaning is the Constructivism of Jean Piaget.
 Constructivism talks about the invisible construction of ideas, and relations among ideas, within the mind of the learner.
 Constructionism adds to that the idea that /external/ construction of real artifacts is a powerful means to achieve Piaget's internal construction of understanding.

 If knowledge is constructed by each learner, then creativity is a constant requirement.
 It's easy to underestimate the creative energy that every learner must put into the task of learning even seemingly simple matters of fact.